fediverse-devnet/feditest.org/content/blog/2024-02-06-what-is-a-test-suite-for-the-fediverse.md

 for a range of parties (more about that later) to methodically test the Fediverse, which would be a significant advance over the state of the art.

+An important aspect of testing methodically is to get as much test coverage as possible, i.e. systematically tests as large of a percentage of the behaviors of the Fediverse as possible.
+There are significant technical (and organizational, and resource) challenges to overcome to accomplish this (more about this later), but our goal is to get that coverage across all components as high as we can make it.

 The Fediverse, for our purposes here, is as a global network of communicating "Fediverse instances", i.e. running software applications, implemented and operated by a variety of parties.
 These instances interact with each other on a voluntary basis, based on set of